Edd Mann Developer

 SphinxSE

-Now that we have a fully functioning Sphinx setup along with a sample dataset it is time to setup MySQL and Sphinx’s special table engine.
-There are two avenues that can be taken to acheive this, the first is compiling the MySQL server from source along with the Sphinx engine and install the resulting compilation.
-Alternatively we can compile the Sphinx engine with the MySQL server version we have and then copy the required files to the current MySQL server setup.
-I will be doing the later in this article.
+Now that we have a fully functioning Sphinx setup along with a sample dataset, it is time to set up MySQL and Sphinx’s special table engine.
+There are two avenues that can be taken to achieve this, the first is compiling the MySQL server from source along with the Sphinx engine and installing the resulting compilation.
+Alternatively, we can compile the Sphinx engine with the MySQL server version we have and then copy the required files to the current MySQL server setup.
+I will be doing the latter in this article.

 $ wget http://downloads.mysql.com/archives/mysql-5.1/mysql-5.1.58.tar.gz